psthomas/psthomas.github.io/_posts/2016-09-28-gbd-additions.md

 layout: post
 title: "Potential Additions to the Global Burden of Disease Study"
 excerpt: "I look at the potential impact of including pandemic disease and a longer life expectancy into the GBD estimates."
-#modified: 2016-02-22
+modified: 2020-04-28
 tags: [IHME, GBD, Global Burden of Disease, DALY, Python, Pandas]
 comments: true
 share: false

 ---

-The Global Burden of Disease (GBD) study is a comprehensive look at the magnitude and causes of lost life years globally.
+The Global Burden of Disease (GBD) study provides a comprehensive summary of global disease burdens every year by estimating the years of life lost to each disease.
 This [project began](http://www.who.int/healthinfo/global_burden_disease/about/en/) as a World Health Organization (WHO) initiative in 1990, and went through a major update in 2010.
 The [Institute for Health Metrics and Evaluation](http://www.healthdata.org/gbd) (IHME) played a leading role in the most recent update, organizing over 1600 GBD collaborators from 16 countries.

 One interesting tool that they built is the [GBD Compare](http://www.healthdata.org/data-visualization/gbd-compare) visualization for viewing and interacting with the data.
 This tool is especially helpful for comparing the scale of different public health problems, and how they relate to one another.
 For example, here is a re-creation of one of their [visualizations](http://ihmeuw.org/3wfa) using D3.js, showing the total Disability Adjusted Life Years (DALY) burden by year for the world population:

 <iframe id="vis" src="{{site.baseurl}}/vis/disease-burden.html" style="width: 100%; height:520px; border: none; scrolling:no;"></iframe>

 The rest of this post looks at a few other disease burdens that it might make sense to add to the GBD analysis.

-**First**, I think they should add the annualized burden of potential pandemic disease to the study.  **Second**, it might make sense to increase the reference life expectancy so that years of life lost due to future increases in the life expectancy are incorporated into the estimates.
+First, I think they should add the annualized burden of pandemic diseases to the study.
+Second, it might make sense to increase the reference life expectancy so that years of life lost due to future increases in the life expectancy are incorporated into the estimates.
 I provide the computations and graphics to visualize the scale of each one of these new burdens below.
-All of the code for this post is available in an IPython notebook [here](https://gist.github.com/psthomas/fbda754b145dbdcf3c7c266228db51af).
+All of the code for this post is available in a Jupyter notebook [here](https://gist.github.com/psthomas/fbda754b145dbdcf3c7c266228db51af).

 ## Importing the Data